ria-ee/X-Road-opmonitor/ansible/README.md

 This ansible playbook configures:
  - A primary (1) - secondary (n) Mongodb cluster.
+ - The collector module with a cron job active for every 3 hours (`roles/collector/defaults/main.yml`)

 The playbook has been tested in GCE using Ubuntu 18.04.
 Other environments might require modifications to the playbook.

 ## Prerequisites

-### Database Module

-* One server to act as a primary instance
+* One database server to act as a primary instance
     * No replica set will be configured if only one node is present
-* Zero or more secondary instances
+* Zero or more database secondary instances
 * The server(s) have network access to master ssh port (tcp/22)
 * The server(s) have network access to default MongoDB port (default: tcp/5433)